 Epidemiology & Public Health

-Associate Director, Institute for Genome Sciences; Director of the UM Center for Health-Related Informatics and Bioimaging (CHIB)
+Associate Director, Institute for Genome Sciences; Associate Director of Research Collaboration & Development in the Institute of Genome Sciences

 Health Sciences Facility III, 670 West Baltimore St, Baltimore 21201